Who we are

-When we refer to the "Foundation" in this policy, we mean The Prince of Wales's Charitable Foundation, registered charity number 1127255 of Clarence House, London, SW1A 1BA.
+When we refer to the "Foundation" in this policy, we mean The Prince of Wales's Charitable Foundation (PWCF), registered charity number 1127255 and registered company 06777589 of Clarence House, London, SW1A 1BA.
 Further details are available here.
 The Foundation is a data controller within the meaning of the Data Protection Act 1998 (DPA).

-Our relationship with our supporters and the public at large is of great importance to the Foundation.
+Our relationship with our stakeholders in particular (but not limited to) our subsidiary companies, supporters and the public at large is of great importance to the Foundation.
 This policy, together with other notices provided from time to time (for example on collection forms, communications with you or on this website), sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us (whether by your access to this website or otherwise).

-Each charity is a data controller in its own right, separate from the Foundation.
+Each PWCF subsidiary and charity is a data controller in its own right, separate from the Foundation.

-The relationship between the Foundation and the Charities involves a limited degree of relevant and proportionate information sharing within the group, carried out in the legitimate interests of both the Foundation and the Charities in supporting their individual and collective aims, as well as being in the legitimate interests of our supporters as explained below.
+The relationship between the Foundation, its subsidiaries and the Charities involves a limited degree of relevant and proportionate information sharing within the group, carried out in the legitimate interests of both the Foundation, subsidiaries and the Charities in supporting their individual and collective aims, as well as being in the legitimate interests of our supporters as explained below.

 Data Protection Statement